SixdegreeLab/MasteringChainAnalytics/en/ch22/ch22-how-to-build-spellbook.md

 - One of your queries has been forked or copied multiple times
 - Your query contains very complex logic that can be reused elsewhere

 If one of the above scenarios applies, we can turn this query into a spell by building a view.
-This can simplify query SQL logic, improve consistency and maintainability, and clarify data metrics.
+This can simplify query SQL logic, improve consistency and maintainability, as well as clarify data metrics.

 The open source Spellbook project maintained by Dune can automatically build and maintain these spells.
 Anyone in the community can contribute spells to the Spellbook project.
 This tutorial attempts to write a simple spell to help everyone get started easily.